Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 Add the Jars to the Canner

-Using the canning jar lifter, place the jars on the canner rack in the bottom of the canner full of simmering water.
+Using the canning jar lifter, place the jars on the canner rack at the bottom of the canner, which is full of simmering water.
 Simmer for 10 minutes.
 Then, remove the jars and place them on a cooling rack or towel to cool.
 (For high altitudes, you may need to adjust the water bath time.
 Click here for a time chart.)
-Make sure you leave space around each jar so that air can circulate and cool the jars.
-You will hear a “pop” when the jars seal and the center of each jar will no longer be raised.
+Make sure you leave space around each jar so air can circulate and cool it.
+You will hear a “pop” when the jars seal, and the center of each jar will no longer be raised.

 After the jars are cool, write the date on the jar lids with a marker.